-Considering that gene expression profiling findings clustered the disease close to angiosarcoma, which is generally responsive to gemcitabine, we focused on the genes defined by Tooker et al[4] as modulated in relation with gemcitabine resistance and sensitivity.
-We found several genes that are included in the msigd signature “TOOKER_GEMCITABINE_RESISTANCE_UP” (https:// broadinstitute.org/gsea/msigdb/) that were downregulated in both myxofibrosarcoma and angiosarcoma including IFI6, LGALS3, ANXA1 and ASS1 (Figure 4A); conversely, the genes CYB5A, SCD, ADD3, HSPB1, SMS, WWTR1 and RHOB, belonging to the msigdb signature “TOOKER_GEMCITABINE_RESISTANCE_DN” (Figure 4B), appeared upregulated in myxofibrosarcoma and angiosarcoma and not in intimal sarcomas.
-Taken together, these observations suggested a putative similarity between myxofibrosarcoma and angiosarcoma also in terms of chemotherapy response.
-So, we opted for a gemcitabine therapy, which is more promising for such histotype when compared to other potential second line drugs.
-Treatment with gemcitabine was therefore started and was well tolerated.
-After 3 cycles, a complete metabolic response at 18F-FDG PET/CT has been obtained, confirmed after further 3 mo of treatment (Figure 5), which is currently ongoing.
+Considering that gene expression profiling findings clustered the disease close to angiosarcoma, which is generally responsive to gemcitabine, we focused on the genes defined by Tooker et al[4] as modulated in relation to gemcitabine resistance and sensitivity.
+We found several genes that are included in the msigd signature “TOOKER_GEMCITABINE_RESISTANCE_UP” (https:// broadinstitute.org/gsea/msigdb/) that were downregulated in both myxofibrosarcomas and angiosarcomas, including IFI6, LGALS3, ANXA1 and ASS1 (Figure 4A).
+Conversely, the genes CYB5A, SCD, ADD3, HSPB1, SMS, WWTR1 and RHOB, belonging to the msigdb signature “TOOKER_GEMCITABINE_RESISTANCE_DN” (Figure 4B), appeared upregulated in myxofibrosarcomas and angiosarcomas and not in intimal sarcomas.
+Taken together, these observations suggested a putative similarity between myxofibrosarcomas and angiosarcomas, also in terms of chemotherapy response.
+So, we opted for a gemcitabine therapy, which is more promising for such histotypes when compared to other potential second line drugs.
+Treatment with gemcitabine was therefore started and was well-tolerated.
+After three cycles, a complete metabolic response at 18F-FDG PET/CT had been obtained, which was confirmed after a further 3 mo of treatment (Figure 5), which is currently ongoing.